 The course is open to students who hold the WSET® Level 2 in Wines or can demonstrate the equivalent knowledge.
 It is strongly recommended that students complete the WSET® Level 3 in Wines qualification before registering for this course.

 The course is open to all who have at least three years of experience in the Restaurant, Bar, Hotel and Catering industry.
 The student will be in the process of progressing or have already progressed to a supervisory position within the department and needs to learn more about different methods of increasing sales, monitoring current sales with a view to improving the business’ bottom line in the future.

 How will you benefit?

-The Beverage and wine list development module enables students to gain the understanding and skills necessary to manage beverage lists (including wine lists) that complement the food provision and the organisation’s image.
+The course will enable you to gain the understanding and skills necessary to manage the wine list to complement the food provision and the organisation’s image.
 The student will also be in a position to both explain and follow the relevant legislative and regulatory requirements to food and beverage services.

 On completion of the module, a candidate will be able to:

 - Provide the service team with information to advise customers about available beverages